compiler-experts/miniJava/WorkingStandard.md

 # The Working Standard for the minijava Project

-## How to work together
+## How to collaborate

-We use continous integration as collaboration mode, the reason is explained [here](continuous-integration-vs-working-seprately-for-weeks-and-then-making-a-huge-merge)
+We use continous integration as collaboration mode, the reason is explained [here](#continuous-integration-vs-working-seprately-for-weeks-and-then-making-a-huge-merge)

 **Plese follow the following steps when adding new features**